Georgia Sunlight Hours & Renewable Energy Information

 Tax exemptions are not particularly favorable in Georgia.
 Possibly because with good tax breaks then everyone would have a great incentive to switch to solar power in Georgia, and perhaps the electric companies are lobbying hard against this.
 Even without the tax breaks, Georgia has a good amount of peak sun hours, especially the high levels of solar insolation during the summer months, which greatly helps efficiency.

-Using a yearly average, there are 4.74 peak sun hours in the state of Georgia.
+Using a yearly average, there are 4.74 daily peak sun hours across the state of Georgia.

 This number is calculated for a fixed solar panel.